publishing-bitbytebit/PlainTxtPodcast/_posts/Episode001_WhatIsDH.md

 Roll Interview Answer #1 - Roberts.
 Roll #debatingDH cut

 Becca: So what makes DH here at Loyola unique?
 Let's take a listen to what Dr. Roberts thinks.
-Then we'll be sure to hear what Dr. Hopwood.
+Then we'll be sure to hear from Dr. Hopwood.
 And finally we'll follow-up like before with our #debatingDH reflections.

 Roll Interview Answer #2 - Roberts.
 Roll Interview Answer #2 - Hopwood.